-Why reprozip does not identify my input/output file?
+Why doesn't reprozip identify my input/output file?

-The next section in the configuration file shows the files to be packed.
-If the software dependencies were identified by the package manager of the system during the reprozip trace command, they will be listed under packages; the file dependencies not identified in software packages are listed under other\files:
+The next section in the configuration file lists all the files to be packed.
+If the software dependencies were identified by the package manager of the system during the reprozip trace command, they will be organized in software packages and listed under packages; otherwise, file dependencies will be listed under other\files: